 In this post, I’m going to list all the documents you might need when filling out your rental application.
 You won’t have all of them, so you won’t pass the 100 Points of ID Check.
 I’ll talk about what your options are below to make up for missing documentation.

-Each real estate agency has its own identification points system.
+Each real estate agency has its own 100 points of ID checklist.

 Rental applications are different for each real estate agency.
 Each has its own points system and requires different documents to verify identification.

 Please use this post as a guide for documents to have ready in case you need them.
 Since you are moving from overseas, there’s a very high probability you’ll need more documentation for your application.
 Even if you have 100 points.

 Have photocopies with you when you arrive in Sydney.
 This way, you’re not spending time running all over the city looking for a photocopier.